 For individual appointments or visitation opportunities available to high school or transfer students, please contact the Undergraduate Admissions Office by phone, 1-800-334-4111 ext.
 1290, or email, email@example.com.

 Upon acceptance, the applicant is admitted to Campbell University as a general undergraduate student and is identified as pre-nursing for the first two years.
 During the sophomore year, pre-nursing students complete a competitive admission application to the BSN program.
+The BSN Degree Program will begin in fall 2016 with the nursing content and clinical experiences.

 Find Your Purpose